 Federal Perkins Loan - Expired October 1, 2017

 Federal Direct Stafford loans are loans that are in the student’s name and can be either subsidized or unsubsidized.

-A subsidized Stafford loan is awarded on the basis of financial need which is determined from the FAFSA.
-The interest rate is fixed at 6.8%.
+A subsidized UG Stafford loan is awarded on the basis of financial need which is determined from the FAFSA.
+The interest rate is fixed at 4.53% for 2019-20.
 The federal government pays the interest accruing on the loan while the student is enrolled at least half-time in a degree seeking program of study.
 Repayment does not begin until six months after you have graduated, dropped below half-time status, or withdrawn from the college.
 The loan is not credit based, nor does it require a co-signer.

 Stafford loans have maximum annual limits.
 The following is a list of the maximum amounts that may be borrowed.

 - Freshman $5,500

 - Sophomore $6,500